 With everything from lentil chips to broccoli bites crowding the snack aisle, food manufacturers have caught on to the shocking notion that people are looking for healthier options to pair with their lunch than a bag of Lays.
-But are these vegetable chips really all that and a bag of, well, chips?
-(After all, technically potato chips are vegetable chips….)
+But are vegetable chips really all that and a bag of, well, chips?
+That is, are veggie chips healthy?
+(After all, technically potato chips are vegetable chips…)

 To find out just how healthy these “better” options actually are, we turned to Ashley Koff, RD, a renowned nutrition expert, to get the low-down on whether you can replace your kale salad with a bowl of kale chips.
 Plus, she shares her pro tips for figuring out in under 30 seconds whether the bag you’re eyeing in the snack aisle is as good-for-you as it claims.